laravel-enso/documentation/docs/packages/form-builder.md

 - `php artisan vendor:publish --tag=form-assets` - the VueJS components,
 - `php artisan vendor:publish --tag=form-config` - the configuration file,
-- `php artisan vendor:publish --tag=forms` - the example JSON template file,
+- `php artisan vendor:publish --tag=forms` - the example JSON template file & form builder,
 - `php artisan vendor:publish --tag=enso-assets` - a common alias for when wanting to update the VueJS components, once a newer version is released, usually used with the `--force` flag